klyed/hivesmartchain/docs/js-api.md

 NB: When listening to contract events it is easier to use the contract interface (described below)

-`Burrow.executionEvents` provides access to the hsc GRPC service `ExecutionEvents`.
+`HiveSmartChain.executionEvents` provides access to the hsc GRPC service `ExecutionEvents`.
 As a GRPC wrapper all the endpoints take a data argument and an optional callback.
 The format of the data object is specified in the [protobuf files](https://github.com/klyed/hivesmartchain/tree/main/js/protobuf).
 Note that "STREAM" functions take a callback `function(error, data)` which is mandatory and is called any time data is returned.

 | Method | Passed | Returns | Notes |
 | :----- | :--------- | :---- | :------- |